-Medway Velo is intending promoting its grass track meeting once again in the summer of 2018, bringing grass track racing to the garden of England on Sunday 16th August 2020.
+Medway Velo is intending promoting its grass track meeting once again in the summer of 2020, bringing grass track racing to the garden of England on Sunday 16th August 2020.

-The event will include a round of the British Cycling National Short Distance Grass Track League and Long distance league, and the unique spectacle of a grass track madison.
+The event will include a round of the British Cycling National Long distance league, and the unique spectacle of a grass track madison.

 The meetings aim to offer an opportunity for everyone to race with events for youngsters, womens, veterans, and racers of all categories, and they are guaranteed to be friendly events, almost like a school sports day.

 In order to race in the competitive grass track events a grass track bike will be required; this is last bastion of the steel framed bike in competitive cycling with the latest Holdsworth model from Planet X being a choice for a number of racers.